 - Flower stalls?
 Walk a block away from the old church.
 They set up outside of another kid-friendly place to eat called Jans

 Even though we decided to visit in April, we didn’t want to skip on a visit out to the coast.
 The Netherlands is a beautiful coastal country with miles of amazing white sand beaches.
 We chose Scheveningen due to it’s lively, but a charming coastal town.
 There were plenty of things to see and do to occupy a nice late afternoon and early evening.

-The Netherlands was a wonderful country.
+The Netherlands was a beautiful country.
 We ended up returning for another long weekend when my parents flew into town for a cruise.
 I’ll share more about that trip soon.
-The people are warm and English is spoken widely throughout the country.
-There are so many wonderful activities and we felt like it was the perfect destination with kids for the wide open spaces and bike paths.
+The people are warm, and English is spoken widely throughout the country.
+There are so many enjoyable activities, and we felt like it was the perfect destination with kids for the wide-open spaces and bike paths.

 Disclaimer: Pack More Into Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 Like this post?
 Check out these pins to save on Pinterest.